Arcanearth house rules for D&D 5th Edition

 - Dwarf ‘Speed’ Trait “Your speed is not reduced by wearing Heavy Armor” translates to a -20lb reduction in effective (not actual) heavy armor weight when worn by a dwarf.

-1. Weapons and Armor: metallic weapons and armor are constructed of primitive materials, bronze, iron(steel), mithril-alloyed steel or adamantium.
+1. Weapons and Armor: normally-metallic weapons and armor are constructed of primitive materials, bronze, iron(steel), mithril-alloyed steel or adamantium.
 Iron is rare, especially in quantities large enough to equip field armies.
 Mithril-alloyed steel is very rare.
 Adamantium is the rarest of metals.
-In regions without substantial iron deposits, most weapons will be bronze.
-Only the most remote human or humanoid savages use primitive weapons.
+In regions without substantial iron deposits, most weapons and armor will be bronze.
+Primitive materials are common among barbaric human or humanoid tribes.

-- All armor and weapons have one of the following material properties
+All normally-metallic armor and weapons have one of the following ‘material properties’

 - Primitive (Stone, Wood, Glass or Bone): 1/4 listed price; +50% weight.
 Weapons do -1 damage vs. bronze, -2 vs. iron, -3 vs. mithril and -4 vs. adamantium armors.
 The following weapons cannot be constructed of primitive materials: greatsword, longsword, rapier, scimitar, halberd, lance, pike, sickle.